Jianghanxiao/PhysTwin/README.md

 ### Update
 **This repository will be actively maintained by the authors, with continuous updates introducing new features to inspire further research.**

-- **To Be Released Shortly:** An extended system that enables robot control and real-to-sim interaction with the constructed PhysTwin.
-In the long term, we aim to develop a comprehensive physics simulator focused on real-to-sim, serving as an easy-to-use platform for XR, VR, and robotics applications. **Feel free to reach out via email if you’re also interested in this direction and would like to collaborate on related research projects.**
+- **Actively Developing:** In the long term, we aim to develop a comprehensive physics simulator focused on real-to-sim, serving as an easy-to-use platform for XR, VR, and robotics applications. **Feel free to reach out via email if you’re also interested in this direction and would like to collaborate on related research projects.**

+- **[25.11.6] Extend PhysTwin wiht robot physics support:** Explore our extended system [Real2Sim-Eval](https://real2sim-eval.github.io/), which supports both keyboard and Gello-based robot control, enabling physics-based interactions with constructed PhysTwins.
+We are actively developing a full robotics simulator that will serve as an easy-to-use platform for diverse research applications.

 - **[25.10.26] Speed Acceleration for Self-Collision Cases:** For scenarios involving self-collision, instead of checking all particle pairs within a distance threshold, we introduce a mechanism to ignore topologically adjacent particle pairs.
 This significantly accelerates both optimization and inference in cloth-like cases where self-collision is activated.
 The main modification is implemented in [code](https://github.com/Jianghanxiao/PhysTwin/blob/release_collision_accelerate/qqtt/engine/trainer_warp.py#L179),and the feature is available in the branch `release_collision_accelerate`.
 This is a pre-released feature developed as part of an ongoing project.
 The fully accelerated system will be released once the complete system is done.